kuzzleio/sdk-csharp/doc/1/controllers/auth/refresh-token/index.md

 ## Return

-A JObject which has the following properties:
+A JObject with the following properties:

 | Property    | Type              | Description                                                                              |
 |-------------|-------------------|------------------------------------------------------------------------------------------|